cristinalazaroruiz/MDScripts/analysis/readme.md

-# ANALYSIS OF MD SiMULATIONS
+# ANALYSIS OF MD SIMULATIONS

 In this folder you can find scripts to simplify and automate the analysis of results from GROMACS MD simulations.